kiali/kiali.io/content/en/docs/Configuration/p8s-jaeger-grafana/tracing/tempo.md

       url: "https://tempo-tempo-query-frontend-tempo.apps-crc.testing/"
 ```

-The default UI for Grafana Tempo is Grafana, so we should also set the Grafana url in the configuration:
+The default UI for Grafana Tempo is Grafana, so we should also set the Grafana URL in the Kiali configuration, such as this example:

 ```yaml
 spec: